RedGh0st1/giGa-Project-frontend/README.md

 ### Additional
- I would like to slow update this application bi-weekly or once month with more features.
-So i can allow this applicztion to grow.
-I want to make this application to be as open source as possible to ui/ux ideas to additional Features.
-So below i will list once a month or twice a month features that i have added and the date it was completed so you can update your application.
+ I would like to slowly update this application bi-weekly or once a month with more features.
+So i can allow this appliation to grow.
+I want make this application to be as open source as possible to ui/ux ideas to additional Features.
+So below, I will list once a month or twice a month features that i have added and the date it was completed so you can update your application.
 Suggesting is always accepted because growth only comes with a community.
-I want many  people to download learn and benefit from it especially parents with kids.
+I want people to download learn and benefit from it especially parents with kids.